current offerings

 6-9pm (GMT, Zoom)

-Multilingual Imaginations is a workshop that helps you explore cross-lingual connections and how various linguistic backgrounds can shape and reshape our imaginative landscapes.
-This includes how language affects our philosophies and ways of being and knowing with a focus on centering marginalised multilingual voices.
+Multilingual Imaginations explores cross-lingual connections and how various linguistic backgrounds can shape and reshape our imaginative landscapes.
+This includes how language affects our philosophies and ways of being and knowing.
+The workshop centres marginalised multilingual voices to bring awareness to language hierarchies as limitations to writing and art.

 • Fighting Linguistic Genocide with Words